 The Dangers of Pogo Sticking

 Google hates pogo sticking more than high bounce rates, as pogo-sticking happens within the first five seconds of viewing the page.
 This indicates that your website isn't doing a good enough job of answering the questions people are asking or that the page was so bad they didn't even bother reading its content.
 If you have a lot of people pogo-sticking on and off your site, Google will notice, and they will penalize you.

 Common Causes of Pogo Sticking

 Pogo sticking is caused by immediate dissatisfaction with some aspect of your website.
 But there are lots of things that could go wrong in those precious five seconds, so determining exactly what's wrong with any given page can be a challenge.
-To help you get to the bottom of problem, here's a list of the most common causes of pogo sticking:
+To help you get to the bottom of the problem, here's a list of the most common causes of pogo-sticking:

 Content related causes:

 - The content doesn't match the title or meta description.
 (Title promises: "The Scary Truth About Parking Lot Accidents and Children," but the article is about rollover accidents.)

 - The content is spammy.
 (Title promises: "Five Tips to Winning Your Car Accident Case," but the article is one paragraph and has a keyword-stuffed call to action.)